Ecramer7/Final_Project/README.md

 https://data.nasa.gov/Space-Science/Meteorite-Landings/gh4g-9sfh

 The data includes the names, ID's, name types, mass, and coordinates of the meteorites that have hit earth.
-Using this data, we want to create a well put-together dashboard that will display the location of meteorite landing on earth.
-After properly sorting through our data and creating an interactive map, Machine Learning will be used to explore questions that go beyond the data.
-Linear regression will answer the following questions: Which continent has had the most meteorite hits?
-Based on the historical date, where and when will the next meteorite hit be?
+Using this data, we created a well put-together dashboard that displays the locations of meteorite landing on earth.
+After properly sorting through our data and creating an interactive map, Machine Learning was be used to explore additional impact data to answer the next big questions.
+Kmeans predicted the following question: What will the next meteorite be made of?

 ### Tools